-Any person appointed to represent a Group Entity in any Professional Organization shall, in accordance with Article 8.2 of the Competition Compliance Program (Special Precautions for Membership and Participation in Professional Organizations), receive and return a letter in the form of Appendix 3 reminding him or her of his or her obligation to comply with the Compliance Program in the performance of this representation task.
+Any person appointed to represent a Group Entity in any Professional Organization shall, in accordance with Article IV, 2, B. (I) of the Competition Compliance Program (Special Precautions for Membership and Participation in Professional Organizations), receive and return a letter in the form of Appendix 3 reminding them or their obligation to comply with the Compliance Program in the performance of this representation task.

-In the year following his or her hiring or appointment, an employee who is tasked to represent an Entity or the Group within a Professional organization is required to take the "Applied Business Ethics" training module.
+In the year following their employment or appointment, an employee who is tasked to represent a Group Entity within a Professional organization is required to take the "Applied Business Ethics" training module.